Designing the Future of Youth Mentoring

-1 Product Designer, 1 UX Engineer, 1 UX & Project Lead (Me), 1 UX Researcher, 1 UX Specialist
+Team: 1 Product Designer, 1 UX Engineer, 1 UX Lead (Me), 1 UX Researcher, 1 UX Specialist

-As the project lead, my role was to drive the project forward, communicate with our client, and shape our overall project approach and strategy.
-I planned our design workshops and visioning activities for each section of the project.
-I also helped design our app (alongside our Product Designer), contributed to visual artwork for our deliverables, and assisted with UX Research & Testing.
+My role: As UX lead, I drove the project forward, communicated with our client, and shaped our overall project approach and strategy.
+I planned design workshops and visioning activities for each section of the project.
+I also helped design the app alongside our Product Designer, contributed to visual artwork for deliverables, and assisted with UX Research & Testing.

 Can we help potential mentors see themselves as mentors and train them to work effectively with young people?

-• Mentoring Quality is Vital: It's easy to scale mentor training at the expense of quality, and that is precisely what TMP does not want us to do in the long term.
+Quality: It's easy to scale mentor training at the expense of quality, which TMP refuses to do

 Literature Review + Competitive Analysis